 - Drivers can use a wireless device, including entering information into their phone, to navigate.

-As previously mentioned, law enforcement cannot pull over a vehicle solely because the driver is using his or her phone, because texting is only a secondary offense.
-A driver’s first citation for texting and driving includes a $30 fine.
+Law enforcement cannot pull over a vehicle solely because the driver is using his or her phone, because texting is only a secondary offense.
+A driver's first citation for texting and driving includes a $30 fine.
 The second and subsequent offenses cost drivers $60.
-Texting in a school zone increases the fines, and those who cause serious accidents might be issued a reckless driving citation for texting.
+Texting in a school zone increases the fines, and those who cause serious car accidents might be issued a reckless driving citation for texting.

 Higher Insurance Premiums